 I contend that people rush into marriage too soon and without thinking it through.
-By watching the TV talk shows, it lets me know what is going on in the world and what people are doing with their lives.
-I find these shows to be very enlightening, but also maddening sometimes.
+I used to be a regular watcher of Dr. Phil, and by doing so, it let me know what is going on in the world and what people are doing with their lives.
+I found the shows to be very enlightening, but also maddening sometimes.
 I am constantly amazed and appalled by people’s behavior and the rampant ignorance and stupidity displayed.
 How can those people get on nationwide TV and display their ignorance to millions of viewers every day?
 But then, I guess that ignorant people are unaware that they are ignorant, hence their situation.

 One show had teenage couples who were so hot to get married, just couldn’t wait!
 They were still in school, neither of them had any prospects of a decent job, therefore no money.
 But they were so anxious to get married and start a family.
 What is the fucking hurry, children?!
 And they are so hardheaded, you can’t tell them anything.
 Their mothers were there with them to try to talk some sense into them, having married young themselves and not wanting their children to go through the same things they did.
 “But Mother, just because your marriage failed, doesn’t mean that mine will.”
 Are you absolutely sure about that?